sambos/apache-Ignite/README.md

 # apache-Ignite
 apache ignite poc work

+### Apache Ignite vs Apache Spark main difference
-> The main different is, of course, that Ignite is an in-memory computing system, e.g. the one that treats RAM as the primary storage facility.
-Whereas others - Spark included - only use RAM for processing.
-The former, memory-first approach, is faster because the system can do better indexing, reduce the fetch time, avoid (de)serializations, etc.
+> Main difference: Ignite is an in-memory computing system (treats RAM as the primary storage).
+Whereas Spark (and others) _only_ use RAM for computation and not as storage.
+The memory-first approach, is faster because the system can provide far better indexing, improved fetch time, avoid ser/deser etc.

+### Does Apache Ignite replaces Apache Spark ?
+> TBD

 Nice article to try out Apache Ignite and Apache Spark with Zeppelin
 > Use this link  https://github.com/vkulichenko/zeppelin-demo